What We Can Learn From The People We Hate

 There's a well-accepted idea that we should look to positive role models for guidance on how to live.
 While that philosophy certainly has its merits, little is said about looking to those we hate.

 There is an argument for focusing our attentions closely on the people we can't stand: the ones who seem to trigger us beyond all comprehension, whose actions are of such paramount importance to us, it becomes a point of obsession.

 We resent these people because they are arrogant, pushy, loud, attention-seeking and overly critical or we despise them because they are complainers, small-minded, spineless and weak.
-It can literally be anything that triggers us and it is particularly unique to the observer - ie. whichever one of us is doing the hating.

-It advises us to get to know our "shadow selves", that is our repressed states, those parts of us we do not allow out to see the light of day.
+It advises us to get to know our "shadow selves"; that is our repressed states, those parts of us we do not allow out to see the light of day.
 These traits and behaviours can get buried at a very early age.
 They can also get locked away later in life in response to highly stressful events.

 This is why, later in life, when you have had years of practice being a "good" girl or boy, you have learnt to fit in, shelved those silly ideas of being an artist/writer/ designer etc and become skilled at keeping your mouth shut and your nose clean, that someone might come along and remind you of who you used to be.

-And you will hate them for it.
+And you might very well hate them for it.

 Perhaps then, we will recognise that when we curse the people who are expressing them freely, that what we are actually saying to ourselves is that we can never do or be that too.